 The surface to be extracted in this command is the composite number and so needs to correspond to the boundary region of interest.
 Finally to process the surface file one can use

 '''

-FieldConvert test-b0.xml test-b0.fld test-b0.dat
+MeshConvert -m extract:surf=5 test.xml test-b0.xml

 '''

-This will obviously generate a Tecplot output if a .dat file is specified as last argument.
-A .vtu extension will produce a Paraview output.
+This will obviously generate a tecplot output using a .dat file is specified in the last argument.
+A .vtu extension will produce a vtk output.